gkjagwanii/2D-Physics-Engine/README.md

 - Collision Resolution.(To do)

 ## Going Forward
-My plans are to have an iterative approach and keep working with Graphic APIs until I have a quality Game Engine that can produce good quality games and other forms of interactive media.
+I plan to have an iterative approach and will keep working with Graphics APIs until I have a quality Game Engine that can produce good quality games and other forms of interactive media.